Campus Emergency: x4911

 IV.
 Individuals or groups sponsoring formal or informal events off-campus are responsible for upholding the Maryland alcohol law.

-V. Resident students of legal drinking age may possess and consume alcoholic beverages in the privacy of their rooms or alcoholic beverages to minors.
+V. Resident students of legal drinking age may possess and consume alcoholic beverages in the privacy of their rooms but they may not supply or store alcoholic beverages to or for anyone under the legal drinking age.
 Students who are 21 years of age and living with students under the age of 21 may not offer or provide alcohol to underage roommates.
 In those cases, all alcohol must be kept within the possession of the 21-year-old student.
 Students who are of age and who choose to drink alcohol are strongly encouraged to drink responsibly and in moderation.
 It is assumed that alcohol possessed by of-age students is for their personal use and for limited distribution to others who are of age to consume alcohol.
 Kegs and other similar multi-liter containers are prohibited.

 VI.
 No alcoholic beverages will be allowed at any event on campus unless: (1) The event is sponsored by the College for seniors, alumni, faculty-staff receptions, or any outside group; and (2) The event is held in a controlled space, such as the Alumni Lodge or the Blackistone Room.
 Requests to sponsor such events must be made through the Events Office and must be approved by the dean of students.
 College budget accounts (including SGA funds) are by definition State dollars and may not be used to purchase alcohol or provide adult beverage service in any circumstance.